itt-koeln/datklim/01_introduction.md

 ## Introduction to Climate Change

-In the following sub-units, we will provide an introduction to climate change.
+In the following sub-units, we will provide an introduction to climate change. <br>

 |Unit|Sub-Unit|Learning objectives|
 |:---------|:--------------|:------------------------------------------------------------|
 |Introduction| The Science of Climate Change| Learning about the fundamentals aspects of climate change and understanding the implications|